Jackson 1908 (Tas.)

 A book on the firm was published by Norm Robb in the year 2000.

 A Jelbart motorcycle was listed by Google AI (June 2025) as being built in New Zealand by a German immigrant in 1906.
-This is false information.
+This false information has since been corrected.

 Sources: Robert Saward, et al.